Alcohol-Free Drinks in Recovery: The Honest Answer

 Social Inclusion

 Recovery can be isolating.
-Social life in the UK often revolves around drinking: pubs, parties, work events, family gatherings.
-Sitting with a glass of water while everyone else has a drink marks you out and invites questions.
+Social life often revolves around drinking: pubs, parties, work events, family gatherings.
+Sitting with a glass of water while everyone else has a drink can mark you out and invite questions.

 AF drinks provide social camouflage.
 You're holding something that looks normal.
 You can clink glasses, participate in rounds, blend in.
-For some people, this makes the difference between attending social events and avoiding them entirely.
+For some people, this makes the difference between attending social events and avoiding them entirely — and social connection matters in recovery.

 The Intoxication Argument